 since beauty is important, blemishes are also considered.

-and the “parade gait,” which is a true, straight, square,
+and the “parade gait,” a true, straight, square,

 speed of which should not exceed five miles-per-hour.
 To